 If you were granted permission on or before October 1st 2009, and it hasn’t run out you can apply to have it extended.
 There’s a £50 fee for this.

-We hope you found our guide for planning permission for home owners and land owners of interest.
+We hope you found our guide on the planning permission process for home owners and land owners.
 It should provide you with a good idea of what you need to do to get your planning permission application granted.
-If you need further professional advice and guidance, then get in touch and one of our professional team will be more than happy to help.
+For further professional advice and guidance with your property, get in touch and one of our professional team will be more than happy to help.

 “The Information on this site is provided for information purposes only.
 The Information is not intended to be and does not constitute financial advice or any other advice.”